mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

         If you are using one of the login nodes that requires 2-Factor authentication be ready to receive your default 2-Factor prompt when you connect.
 If you do not respond right away the connection will time out.

     !!! note
         To use VSCode on a compute node, an SSH key is necessary.
-If you haven't set up SSH keys yet, refer to this [guide](https://engaging-web.mit.edu/eofe-wiki/ssh_keys/ssh_key/).
+If you haven't set up SSH keys yet, refer to this [Engaging guide](https://engaging-web.mit.edu/eofe-wiki/ssh_keys/ssh_key/).

 === "Satori"